-Trivially so, as any $\mathcal{A}/\mathcal{N} \ni b = b_B = \pi(B)1$.
+Trivially so, as any $\mathcal{A}/\mathcal{N} \ni b = b_B = \pi(B)1$ .

-5.1.2 Irrep \Leftrightarrow pure state
+5.1.2 Irrep $\Leftrightarrow$ pure state

 In the exercises you have shown that the GNS representation corresponding to a pure state is irreducible.
-We do not prove that also the converse holds: if a GNS representation is irreducible, the corresponding state is pure.
+We do not prove that also the converse holds: if a GNS representation is irreducible, the corresponding state is pure (see Thirring, Lehrbuch der math.
+Physik, problems of sec 2.3).

-5.1.3 Irreps for abelian C^ algebras
+5.1.3 Irreps for abelian $C^$ algebras

 For an abelian algebra, any irreducible representation must be one-dimensional.
-This may be intuitive (if somewhat circular), if you have bought into the the analogy to diagonal matrices for an abelian C^ algebra, similarly using the Gel'fand isomorphism.
+This may be intuitive (if somewhat circular), if you have bought into the the analogy to diagonal matrices for an abelian $C^$ algebra, similarly using the Gel'fand isomorphism.

-For any finite-dimensional representation of an abelian C^ on can quite naïvely show that it cannot be irrep: irreducibility implies that any two vectors in the N-dimensional Hilbert space are connected by at least one element of the algebra.
+For any finite-dimensional representation of an abelian $C^$ on can quite naïvely show that it cannot be irrep: irreducibility implies that any two vectors in the N-dimensional Hilbert space are connected by at least one element of the algebra.
 By that one can construct more than N linearly independent matrices within the algebra.
 As the spaces of commuting matrices is N-dimensional, the space spanned by these then includes non-commuting matrices, e.g. the typical non-normal matrix with one non-zero elemente above the diagonal.

-For those familiar with the terms: The more general proof of this goes through the equivalent characterization of irreducibility by the the commutant being proportional to the unit matrix and the fact that the bi-commutant is the closure of the algebra under strong convergence.
+For those familiar with the terms: The more general proof of this goes through the equivalent characterization of irreducibility by the commutant being proportional to the unit matrix and the fact that the bi-commutant is the closure of the algebra under strong convergence.
 The closure is still abelian and then includes also projectors onto true subspaces.
 These projectors define non-trivial invariant subspaces.